dvameka/regform/README.md

     }
 }
 ```
 * Import formsModule from angular built in package.
-Inject it to the imports configuration. (app.module.ts)
+Inject it to the imports configuration. (app.module.ts).
+What is Dependency Injection ? (https://angular.io/guide/dependency-injection)

 ```javascript
 import { FormsModule } from '@angular/forms';